hhvm/user-documentation/guides/hack/02-source-code-fundamentals/37-namespaces.md

 A ***namespace*** is a container for a set of (typically related) definitions of classes, interfaces, traits, functions, and constants.

-When the same namespace is defined in multiple scripts, and those scripts are combined into the same program, the namespace is the union of all individual components.
+When the same namespace is declared across multiple scripts, and those scripts are combined into the same program, the resulting namespace is the union of all of the namespaces' individual components.

-The predefined constant `__NAMESPACE__` contains the name of the current namespace.

 ## The Root Namespace
 In the absence of any namespace definition, the names of subsequent classes, interfaces, traits, functions, and constants are in the ***root namespace***, which is not named.

+Some types, such as `Exception`, and constants, and library functions (such as `sqrt`) are here too.
+Prefix a backslash (`\`) to refer to these types or functions; for example: `\Exception`, `\sqrt`.

 ## Sub-Namespaces
 A namespace can have ***sub-namespaces***, where a sub-namespace name shares a common prefix with another namespace.